BastianBlokland/typedtree-generator-unity/.example/readme.md

 * Android
 * WebGL

-*NOTE: The behaviour-tree classes in this example are purely as an example, the library doesn't place any restrictions on how you structure your tree.*
+*NOTE: The behaviour-tree classes are purely as an example, the library doesn't place any restrictions on how you structure your tree.*

 The json in `data/turretbrain.treescheme.json` can be loaded in the [**TypedTree Editor**](https://bastian.tech/tree)